What is the Average Compensation Mesothelioma & Asbestos Payouts?

 Waste containing asbestos must be stored in double-wrapping in UN-approved packaging with correct labels identifying the hazard.
 For example, it’s recommended to attach a red label stating that the waste includes asbestos.
 Bags should not be overfilled or contain objects that may puncture the packaging.
 A Waste Consignment Note should be completed and kept with the package.
 A registered carrier can then collect and dispose of the waste at a licensed disposal site.

 We recognise that if you are a victim of asbestos or a relative of someone who has died from an asbestos-related disease, you will be keen to know how much payout you can expect to receive.
-Unfortunately, so many variables affect an asbestos compensation payout, and we cannot provide an estimate without first hearing about your case.
+Unfortunately, so many variables affect an average asbestos compensation payout, and we cannot provide an estimate without first hearing about your case.
 Factors that affect the final amount include the type of disease, your age, your length of suffering etc. For relatives, your payout will vary depending on how the death has affected your life, including the loss of financial support and services like childcare.

 We hope this in-depth guide has provided an accurate representation of the average UK payouts for asbestos claims.
 The information above offers many great examples of asbestos payouts, and the case studies below show more real-life scenarios.
 Contact our solicitors to get a tailored estimate of how much you could get for your asbestos claim payout.